mcminis1/webcrepe/README.md

 # WebCrepe

-This is a postgres extension that connects to a google custom search project and allows you to write SQL and get results fro mthe internet.
+This is a postgres extension that connects to a google custom search project and allows you to write SQL and get results from the internet.

 Current functionality is pretty limited.
+You can write a query using the google advanced query syntax and get the urls and brief descriptions back.

 ## Setup